Can't Slow Down ... When It's Live!

 Can't Slow Down ...
 When It's Live! is a live album by rock band Foreigner, released in 2010.
-It was recorded on March 16 the same year Nashville, Tennessee at the Ryman Auditorium except for the track "Can't Slow Down" recorded in Seebronn, Baden-Württemberg (Germany), on July 31, 2010.
+It was recorded on March 16, 2010 in Nashville, Tennessee at the Ryman Auditorium, except for the track "Can't Slow Down" which was recorded in Seebronn, Baden-Württemberg (Germany), on July 31, 2010.

+Reception

+George Fustos of Metal Express Radio writes: "The band has never sounded better.
+The band members sound tighter than ever and play with an enthusiasm that just overflows onto the stage.
+There is an exuberance of enjoyment, passion, and showmanship second to none that just comes through on this album from beginning to end.
+Some of the original members are not with the band anymore, but it sounds like Foreigner of old."